-There is also evidence of potential genetic markers as well as brain scan signals that could help identify likely patients, Javitch and his co-authors noted in a 2017 follow-up paper.
+There is also evidence of potential genetic markers as well as brain scan signals that could help identify likely patients, Javitch and his co-authors in a 2017 follow-up paper.

 A 2012 study found that tianeptine works as well for irritable bowel syndrome as the frequently prescribed amitriptyline, with fewer side effects.

 Combining two antidepressants helps 50 percent to 60 percent of patients.
 In a 2013 study of 150 adult patients under age 65, using tianeptine as the add-on drug boosted the response rate to 65 percent.

 Many patients now rely on an antidepressant and, for anxiety, a benzodiazepine.

 “Benzos are worse” than tianeptine, Gupta told Healthline.

 Still, she said she would be reluctant to ever prescribe tianeptine, even if it were approved in the United States, “because of the addictive potential.”

 Tianeptine now represents a frontier in depression treatment.